-We are proud to have an excellent Chair and Vice Chairs of the Collaborative
+We are proud to have an excellent Chair, Patron and Advisory Group of the Collaborative

 Mike Farrar CBE – Chair